-The event will take place on 12th November 2020, from 3.30pm to 5pm, and is directed primarily at local charitable and third-sector organisations, to allow them to discover the project, to share their thoughts about which stories may remain hidden, and to get involved to help us to uncover them.
+The event took place on 12th November 2020, from 3.30pm to 5pm, and was directed primarily at local charitable and third-sector organisations, to allow them to discover the project, to share their thoughts about which stories may remain hidden, and to get involved to help us to uncover them.

 Organisations who decided to become involved in helping the people they work with to participate in our project were able earn £5 for each participant referred by them, in addition to the £15 paid to the participant.